Margaret Brosnahan, Brattleboro Vermont

 Back in the 1980s we Indexing volunteers were given thick packets of xeroxed records taken from LDS Church Archives, most of them records of ordinances performed in the past 100 years.
 We recorded the names, dates and places onto large index cards, then turned back the packets and completed cards to the administrator.
 He or she then gave the same packet to another volunteer who recorded the same data onto a separate set of cards, and subsequently an arbitrator compared the two sets of cards to check for discrepancies, and fixed those.

 Twice during this early stage of Indexing I ran across people I knew in the old records.
 One was a mention of an elderly woman I had known when we lived in Idaho.
 But the other was . . . a record of the adoption of a man I knew in my current ward.
-I had no idea he was adopted because he looked just like his father.
+I had no idea he was adopted because he looks just like his father.
 I called my administrator because it was such a personal bit of info and I knew it could never be mentioned to anyone else.
 She had seen that record while reviewing the packet before handing it out and said, "That's why I gave this one to you, because I knew you would never repeat it."

 Gradually over the years Indexing matured into the computer age.
 Rather than fat packets of paper we indexers looked at microfilmed records which we then recorded onto the index cards.
 Then someone else recorded those onto the computer and arbitrated them.
 My interest was always the challenge of working from the original records on microfilm.
 My favorite project was the two years I spent decoding Ellis Island immigration records in the mid-90s.
 Perhaps because one set of my grandparents were immigrants, I loved poring over the Hungarian, Italian, Croatian, etc. names of folks who entrusted their lives and future into the hands of the good ol' USA.
 The handwriting was tough to read and there were times when 4 or 5 volunteers stood around a microfilmed image doing their best to figure out the letters, so the record would appear properly in the index.
+That was of utmost importance.
 Ellis Island records have now for years been posted at http://www.ellisisland.org.

 For some years now Indexing has been done entirely on computer from home.
-I now download a "batch" from a menu of about 30 choices in various languages, then either do the original Indexing, or arbitrate a batch where there are discrepancies on which my opinion is the final word.
+I now download a "batch" from a menu of about 30 choices in various languages, then either do the original indexing, or arbitrate a batch where there are discrepancies on which my opinion is the final word.
 My favorites are the Hungarian records, though I've interpreted thousands of birth, marriage, death and census records in English, Slovak, and German.

 In 2012 the big push was to index the 1940 Census which was released on April 1 last year.
 A couple hundred thousand Indexers participated and the entire project was done in just a few months time!!
 One day I chose a batch of 1940 Montana Census and once again, ran across people I knew.
 When I was 10 years old my very first baby-sitting job was for children of our neighbors, Bruce and Joanne, who lived on my street in California.
 Well there in front of me on the 1940 was Bruce as an 8-year-old child with his parents and siblings.
 In my early 20s I had been an neighbor of Bruce's mother Claire, and her second husband, Clarence.
 Boy, did that Census record bring back sweet memories of great people.